aws/iot-atlas/content/en-us/_index.md

 Each design attempts to cover one concept, cover it well, and, when it makes sense, describe how the current design will interoperate with other designs.
 When a new concept is necessary to better understand a design, the concept will be introduced just in time in the design and also referenced in the [glossary]({{< ref "/glossary" >}}).

 To meet the bar for publication, a fully-formed IoT Atlas design will provide a simple one- or two-sentence description, a concise description of the addressed IoT challenge, a simple non-vendor-specific architectural diagram and process flow, the personae commonly interested in and impacted by the capabilities delivered by the design, and key implementation considerations.
-The key considerations of a design will be documented in the IoT Atlas itself and also through links to resouces that provide additional context, such as white-papers, blog posts, and vetted content on the Internet that best conveys what should be considered.
+The key considerations of a design will be documented in the IoT Atlas itself and also through links to resources that provide additional context, such as white-papers, blog posts, and vetted content on the Internet that best conveys what should be considered.

 ## Design Considerations